corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/tutorial-cordapp.md

 {{< warning >}}
 On Unix/Mac OSX, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.
-You can run `workflows-java/build/nodes/runnodes --headless` to prevent each server from opening in a new terminal window.
+You can run `build/nodes/runnodes --headless` to prevent each server from opening in a new terminal window.
 To interact with the nodes, you will need to use ssh, see [Node shell](shell.md).
 {{< /warning >}}

 The `runnodes` script creates a node tab/window for each node.
 It usually takes about 60 seconds for all the nodes to start.
 Each node displays “Welcome to the Corda interactive shell” along with a prompt.
+Whilst the `runnodes` script terminates, the two commands to start Party A and B do not and should be run in separate terminal windows.

+4. **Optional:** If not all the nodes start successfully the first time, close the terminals and run the script again.

 ```none
    ______               __